Assignment: Earth: Plot

 The USS Enterprise, which has travelled through time to 1968 Earth for historical research, intercepts a powerful transporter beam originating from at least one thousand light-years away.
 A man called Gary Seven (Robert Lansing), dressed in a 20th-century business suit and accompanied by a black cat he calls Isis, materializes on board the Enterprise.
 Realizing that Captain Kirk and his crew are from the future, Seven warns Kirk that history will be changed if he is not released immediately.
 Having no proof of Seven's claim, Kirk has him held in the brig.
 Meanwhile, Spock searches the history database and finds that the United States will launch an orbital nuclear weapons platform in a few hours.

 Seven, with the help of his pen-sized "servo" device, escapes and beams down to an office in Manhattan, emerging from a vault door hiding a teleporter.
-Addressing a voice-activated computer, he identifies himself as "Supervisor 194" (code name Gary Seven) and inquires as to the whereabouts of two agents, "201" and "347", who he learns have not been heard from in three days.
+Addressing a voice-activated computer, he identifies himself as "Supervisor 194" (code name Gary Seven) and inquires as to the whereabouts of two agents, "201" and "347", whom he learns have not been heard from in three days.
 Seven decides to complete their mission himself.
 A young woman arrives, whom Seven mistakes for Agent 201, but who is actually Roberta Lincoln (Teri Garr), a secretary employed by the missing agents.
 Seven then tells Roberta he is a CIA agent, and, appealing to her patriotism, asks her to remain and assist him.
 The computer eventually discovers that Agents 201 and 347 have died in an automobile accident.